bitcoin-dev-project/warnet/resources/plugins/simln/README.md

 2. Follow the instructions to build a docker image as detailed int the SimLn repository.
 3. Tag the resulting docker image: `docker tag IMAGEID YOURUSERNAME/sim-ln:VERSION`
 4. Push the tagged image to you dockerhub account.
-5Modify the `values.yaml` file in the plugin's chart to reflect your username and version number:
+5. Modify the `values.yaml` file in the plugin's chart to reflect your username and version number:
 ```YAML
   repository: "YOURUSERNAME/sim-ln"
   tag: "VERSION"